Everything is Possible in India: The power of mantra

 I was milling around a general store picking up supplies for breakfast when I noticed a bright young Indian man walk in with bare feet.
 My jaw must’ve dropped.

 “Aren’t you cold with those bare feet?”
-I asked.
+I asked, incredulous.

 “My girlfriend and I are traveling the world with no shoes.”
-He replied cheerfully.
+He replied with a smile.

 “Good for you,” I said.
-“But what I asked was: Aren’t your feet cold?”
+“But seriously—aren’t your feet freezing?”

 “If you stop telling yourself that and live in the moment, there’s no problem.”
 He said.